catamphetamine/webpack-isomorphic-tools/README.md

     paths: ['or by a list of paths'],

     // [optional]
     //
-    // transforms a webpack stats module name
-    // to an asset name
-    //
-    // arguments:
-    //
-    //  module  - a webpack stats module
-    //
-    //  options - various options
-    //            (development or production mode,
-    //             "debug" flag,
-    //             assets base path (on the disk or on the network),
-    //             regular_expressions{} for each asset type (by name),
-    //             "log" object (for logging))
-    //
-    // returns: a String
-    //
-    // by default is: "return module.name"
-    //
-    naming: function(module) { ... },

-    // [optional]
-    //
     // determines which webpack stats modules
     // belong to this asset type